Timmlion/10xRoutr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (assuming a standard MIT license file exists or will be created).
+This project is licensed under the MIT License.